Constituent Services, Scheduling, Media Contacts

 Deanna Wesson-Mitchell is the mayor’s policy director in charge of the Portland Police Bureau.
 She has a bachelor’s in history, with a focus on American civilization, from The George Washington University.
 Prior to joining Mayor Hales’ staff, she was a police officer in Portland for 10 years, and previously worked in commercial property management and college campus and residential live.
 Among her proudest accomplishments: Being a mom to two of the greatest little boys in the world.
 Deanna lives in the Lents neighborhood, and enjoys spending time with her family and traveling.

-Matthew Robinson is a policy assistant for the mayor, focusing on planning, development and environmental policy.
+Matthew Robinson is a policy analyst for the mayor, focusing on planning, development and environmental policy.
 He has a bachelor’s in criminology from the University of Florida (go Gators!), and a juris doctor from the University of Texas, Austin.
 He joined Mayor Hales’ staff from Portland Community Reinvestment Initiatives.
 Among his proudest accomplishments: Being a first-generation college graduate, and hitting his goal of visiting 10 countries before he turned 30 years old (he passed that number a few countries ago).
 Matthew lives in Southeast Portland, is Jamaican, and apparently is famous in Turkey.